-Employees or Support Home Operators who refer a person to ICE who successfully meets our hiring requirements and completes their three-month probation with a minimum of 120 hours worked, receive \$100.00!
+Employees or Support

+Home Operators who

+refer a person to ICE

+who successfully

+meets our hiring

+requirements and

+completes their threemonth probation with

+a minimum of 120

+hours worked, receive

+\$100.00!

-HEALTH AND SAFETY MEETING MINUTES (MINUTES EDITED FOR PUBLICATIONS)
+HEALTH AND SAFETY MEETING MINUTES OCTOBER 4, 2022 (MINUTES EDITED FOR PUBLICATIONS)

-Section 3.2.
-Completed Incident Investigations for Injury, Health and Property Damage Edmonton Meeting Minutes
+3.2.
+Completed Incident Investigations for Injury, Health and Property Damage staff hit their hand on a drawer that was open.
+Incident

+Edmonton Meeting Minutes:

 March 16, 2022: Staff accidently sprayed oven cleaner in her eyes while preparing to clean the oven.
-Incident Investigation Recommendations: Staff will HSC review page K1 WHMIS Overview.
-Recommendations: No additional recommendations.
+Incident Investigation Recommendations: Staff will review page K1 WHMIS Overview.
+HSC Recommendations: No additional recommendations.

 March 16, 2022: Staff became congested when office mate was cleaning with Clorox wipes.
-Incident Investigation Recommendations: Alternate cleaning product was made available to staff.
+Incident Investigation Recommendations: Alternate cleaning product were available to staff.
 HSC Recommendations: No additional recommendations.

 May 29, 2022: Client became violent towards staff after finding out there were no fries with his dinner order.
-Incident Investigation Recommendations: Retraining for staff on Planned Restrictive Procedures and Risk Assessment.
-Health and Safety Committee Recommendations: No additional recommendations.
+Incident Investigation Recommendations: Retraining for staff on client Planned Restrictive Procedures and Risk Assessment.
+HSC Recommendations: No additional recommendations.

 June 25, 2022: Client insulted staff by make racial comments and slurs towards him.
-Incident Investigation Recommendations: Review and completed Positive HSC Approaches.
-Recommendations: No additional recommendations.
+Incident Investigation Recommendations: Review and completed Positive Approaches.
+HSC Recommendations: No additional recommendations